Hendrix-CS/csci235/index.md

 <hr>
 # <a name="assessment">Assessment</a>

+## <a name="journal">Journal</a>

+Every student is expected to maintain a journal as a Word document stored in Microsoft Teams.
+Each student has a private channel in Teams, in which their journal document is stored.
+For every working session, the student should record the following in their journal:
+* Time when work started
+* Goals for the work session
+* Discussion of the robot programming process
+  * What was your approach to writing code to achieve the session goals?
+  * What went well?
+  * What were some challenges you overcame?
+* Records of observations
+  * How did the robot perform for the session's tasks?
+  * Record any quantitative data to support your claims about its performance.
+* Time when work ended, including total duration of the work session
+* Journal entries are assessed as part of assessing each module and project.
+Journal entries may also serve as discussion items during interviews.

 ## <a name="attendance">Attendance</a>
 Most of our work in this course requires **teamwork**.
 Furthermore, robotics is a challenging topic - success as a roboticist requires consistent engagement.
 For these